Sunday, July 30, 2017

 A Poem of Jesus Christ

-from the Bible: Matthew 25:31-46 (King James Version)
+from the Bible: Matthew 25:31-46 (Revised Standard Version)

-And all the holy angels with him,
+And all the angels with him,

-But the goats on the left.
+But the goats at the left.

-"Come, ye blessed of my Father,
+"Come, O blessed of my Father,

 Inherit the kingdom prepared for you